Yinglong: Other texts

 Yinglong occurs in various additional Chinese texts.
 For instance, the Records of the Grand Historian, Book of Han, and Book of the Later Han histories.

-The early third century CE Guangya dictionary (tr.
-Visser 1913:73) defines yinglong "winged dragon" as one of the principal dragons.
+The early third century CE Guangya dictionary defines yinglong "winged dragon" as one of the principal dragons.
 "If a dragon has scales, he is called jiaolong [蛟龍]; if wings, yinglong (應龍); if a horn, qiulung (虯龍); and if he has no horn, he is called qilong (螭龍)".

-The early sixth century CE Shuyiji 述異記 "Records of Strange Things" (tr.
-Visser 1913:72) lists yinglong as a 1000-year-old dragon.
+The early sixth century CE Shuyiji 述異記 "Records of Strange Things" lists yinglong as a 1000-year-old dragon.
 "A water snake (水虺 shui hui) after five hundred years changes into a jiao (蛟), a jiao after a thousand years changes into a long (龍), a long after five hundred years changes into a jiulong (蛟龍, "horned dragon") and after a thousand years into a yinglong (應龍)".

+In the Book of the Later Han, Yinglong was connected as a companion to Nüba in the myth.
+They fought simultaneously against Chiyou's forces.
+This relationship led to the mythological romance of Nüba and Yinglong in later centuries.

 Comparative mythology

 The yinglong mythically relates with other Chinese flying dragons and rain deities such as the tianlong ("heavenly dragon"), feilong ("flying dragon"), hong ("rainbow dragon"), and jiao ("flood dragon").